 - Students must use their MasonLive email account to receive important University information, including communications related to this class.
 I will not respond to messages sent from or send messages to a non-Mason email address.

-In addition, please be aware that as of Fall 2018, Virginia law designates student email addresses as among the records that must be kept strictly private unless students give written consent for sharing.
+Student emails: In addition, please be aware that as of Fall 2018, Virginia law designates student email addresses as among the records that must be kept strictly private unless students give written consent for sharing.
 Please use bcc when emailing to multiple students, to shield their email addresses, or email students from within Blackboard; you should not require students to share email addresses with other students.

 Undergraduate Course Repetition

 Students should be aware of their options for repeating an undergraduate class for credit; these policies changed in 2018.
 Faculty teaching high-volume undergraduate courses (such as those required for Mason Core or the major) are especially encouraged to inform students of the course repetition policy through a statement on the syllabus:

 - Beginning fall 2018, there is a limit of three graded attempts for this course.
 A W does not count as a graded attempt.
 Please see AP.
 1.3.4 in the University Catalog and consult with your academic advisor if you have any questions.

 Course Schedule (including academic and religious calendars)

 - It is important to give students sense of the course schedule for the semester.
 You may reserve the right to make adjustments, of course, but be aware that many of our students actively use the course schedule as they plan their semesters.

 - Please use Mason’s Semester Calendar and Final Exam Schedule to set due dates for your assignments, projects, and final exams.